pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2024-09-24-date-ketchup.markdown

 - fries
 - potato
 - tomato paste
+Description: |
-Description: Who else loves ketchup, but hates all the <a href='/misc/hidden-sugar'>sugar</a>, <a href='/misc/hidden-sugar'>corn syrup</a>, and <a href='/misc/hidden-sugar'>high frustose corn syrup</a> that it contains?
-This simple sauce uses the sweetness of <a href='/misc/fruit#dates'>dates</a> to deliver that traditional ketchup taste without being loaded with added sugars and other ultra-processed ingredients.<br>&emsp;Everyone knows that ketchup goes great with burgers and fries, so check out my <a href='/recipes/burger-patties'>Simple Burger Patties</a> and <a href='/recipes/sweet-potato-fries'>Spiced Sweet Potato Fries</a>, or turn it into a bowl with my <a href='/recipes/burger-bowl'>Chopped Burger Bowl with Sweet Potatoes</a>.
+  Who else loves ketchup, but hates all the <a href='/misc/hidden-sugar'>sugar</a>, <a href='/misc/hidden-sugar'>corn syrup</a>, and <a href='/misc/hidden-sugar'>high frustose corn syrup</a> that it contains?
+This simple sauce uses the sweetness of <a href='/misc/fruit#dates'>dates</a> to deliver that traditional ketchup taste without being loaded with added sugars and other ultra-processed ingredients
+  <br><br>
+  Everyone knows that ketchup goes great with burgers and fries, so check out my <a href='/recipes/burger-patties'>Simple Burger Patties</a> and <a href='/recipes/sweet-potato-fries'>Spiced Sweet Potato Fries</a>, or turn it into a bowl with my <a href='/recipes/burger-bowl'>Chopped Burger Bowl with Sweet Potatoes</a>.
 If you instead want some barbeque sauce, you should see my <a href='/recipes/bbq-sauce'>Unsweetened BBQ Sauce</a>
 Instructions:
 - Roughly chop your dates, and add all ingredients to a medium stainless steel saucepot.
 Simmer on medium low heat with occasional stirring for 10-15 minutes, then blend until smooth with an immersion blender
 - <img src='/assets/Food/Savory Sauces/Ketchup/ketchup-blended.jpg' alt='' class='instruction-image'>